-- A player is in an off-side position if he is nearer to his opponents' goal-line than the ball, unless: - (a) he is in his own half of the field of play, or - (b) there are at least two of his opponents nearer their own goal-line than he is. - A player shall only be declared off-side and penalised for being in an off-side position, if, at the moment the ball touches, or is played by, one of his team, he is, in the opinion of the Referee - (a) interfering with play or with an opponent, or - (b) seeking to gain an advantage by being in that position. - 3.
-A player shall not be declared off-side by the Referee - (a) merely because of his being in an off-side position, or - (b) if he receives the ball, direct, from a goal-kick, a corner-kick, a throw-in, or when it has been dropped by the Referee. - 4.
-If a player is declared off-side, the Referee shall award an indirect free-kick, which shall be taken by a player of the opposing team from the place where the infringement occurred, unless the offence is committed by a player in his opponents' goal area, in which case, the free-kick shall be taken from a point anywhere within that half of the goal area in which the offence occurred.
+- 1. A player is in an off-side position if he is nearer to his opponents' goal-line than the ball, unless: - (a) he is in his own half of the field of play, or - b) he is not nearer to his opponents' goal-line than at least two of his opponents. - 2.
+A player shall only be declared offside and penalised for being in an offside position, if, at the moment the ball touches, or is played by, one of his team, he is, in the opinion of the referee - (a) interfering with play or with an opponent, or - (b) seeking to gain an advantage by being in that position.

+- 3. A player shall not be declared offside by the referee - (a) merely because of his being in an off-side position, or - b) if he receives the ball direct from a goal-kick, a corner-kick or a throw-in. - 4.
+If a player is declared off-side, the referee shall award an indirect free-kick, which shall be taken by a player of the opposing team from the place where the infringement occurred, unless the offence is committed by a player in his opponents' goal area, in which case the free-kick shall be taken from a point anywhere within that half of the goal-area in which the offence occurred.